 2. Take inventory

 Before planning your meals, or doing your grocery shopping for the week, take stock of what food you already have in your fridge, freezer, and pantry.
 Look for recipes that call for items that need to be used up, and make note of staples that need to be replenished.
-Doing a quick inventory of what you have will prevent perishable foods from being wasted (link to new food waste article when ready), and save you from buying items that you already have.
+Doing a quick inventory of what you have will prevent perishable foods from being wasted, and save you from buying items that you already have.

 3. Make a plan

 Meal planning might feel like extra work, but in the long-run it can save you time, stress and money.
 If you’re new to meal planning, try this suggestion from Jennifer Pallian of the popular food blog, Foodess: make a plan for just three days worth of meals at a time, instead of a whole week.
 Read more about this flexible method in her article ‘Meal Planning Painlessly in 3 Easy Steps’.

 4. Learn a new skill

 Preparing meals gets easier and more enjoyable once you’ve mastered a few kitchen basics, like knife skills.
 Consider taking an introductory cooking class at your local community centre or culinary school, or learn from the comfort of home by checking out one of the many free cooking classes available online, like The Kitchn’s 20 Day Cooking School.